 What vaccines are available?

-Currently, three COVID-19 vaccines have been approved by the FDA and New York State's independent Clinical Advisory Task Force.
+Currently, three COVID-19 vaccines have been approved by the Federal Drug Administration (FDA) and New York State's independent Clinical Advisory Task Force for emergency use.
 They are:

 - Moderna (approved for those 18 and older)